Northern Food Innovation Challenge

 - Food Distribution/Transportation

-Projects related to innovative training and capacity building in these areas are also being considered.
+Projects related to innovative training and capacity building in these areas were also considered.

-Priority is being given to proposed projects that address food security in Indigenous communities or other vulnerable populations.
+Priority was given to proposed projects that address food security in Indigenous communities or other vulnerable populations.

 Eligibility